mariocuellar1/customers-microservice/README.md

 # README

-## Spring Boot Simple Customer Microservice
+## Spring Boot Customer Microservice

 Microservices is a specialization of an implementation approach for service-oriented architectures (SOA) used to build flexible, independently deployable software systems.
 Services in a microservice architecture (MSA) are processes that communicate with each other over a network in order to fulfill a goal.

-This project is a simple but functional example of Microservice using Spring Boot with simple HTTP Basic Authentication.
-This project is mainly use to test [Eureka Server](https://github.com/mariocuellar1/eureka-server).
+This project is a but functional example of Microservice using Spring Boot with simple HTTP Basic Authentication.
+This project is mainly use to test [Zuul Server](https://github.com/mariocuellar1/zuul-server).

 ### How to install
 It's an eclipse project, just import it and run.
 If you want to run more than one instance please use Spring profiles **instance1** and **instance2**.

 ### Parameters & Configuration
 * **application.yml**
-  * **security.user.name**: Basic security: username.
-  * **security.user.password**: Basic security: password.
-  * **security.user.role**: Basic security: roles.
   * **eureka.client.serviceUrl.defaultZone** : Eureka server URI(s)
   * **server.port** : Server Port